Dmunch04/Chirp/README.md

 ### Documentation

-Currently Chirp's documentation is under writing, but there's enough for you to get an idea of how the language works.
-If you want help on building Chirp and getting started, check out [Getting Started](https://github.com/binkiklou/Chirp/blob/master/Documentation/Getting%20Started.md).
-You can find all the documentation in the `Documentation` folder in this repo, or at [Documentation Website](http://munchii.me/chirp).
+Chirp's documentation is currently being written, but there's enough for you to get an idea of how the language works.
+If you want help on building Chirp and getting started, check out [Getting Started](https://github.com/binkiklou/Chirp-Website/blob/master/Website/Documentation/Getting%20Started.md).
+You can find all documentation at this site: [Documentation Website](http://munchii.me/chirp), or at [our documentation repo](https://github.com/binkiklou/Chirp-Website/blob/master/Website/Documentation/)!

 > The documentation website will be switched with a custom URL soon